-However, not all ecommerce sellers can make a huge capital investment trying to attain seamless order fulfilment.
-For that, they are always on the lookout for varied methods—one of them is dropshipping.
+Efficient Shopify fulfilment is indeed crucial for gaining a competitive advantage.
+But, not all Shopify store owners can make a huge capital investment trying to attain seamless fulfilment.
+For that, they are always on the lookout for varied methods for their Shopify store—one of them is dropshipping.

-In this blog, we'll take an in-depth look at dropshipping, the pros and cons of dropshipping, and a more viable alternative, i.e. a 3PL provider.
+In this blog, we'll take an in-depth look at Shopify dropshipping, the pros and cons of Shopify dropshipping, and a more profitable alternative, i.e. a 3PL provider.

-Dropshipping is a method of order fulfilment in which ecommerce merchants sell products online through an ecommerce store or marketplace but don’t physically store these products or ship them directly to their customers.
-Instead, they purchase these products from a manufacturer or a third party and have them shipped to the customer via a dropshipping provider.
+Shopify dropshipping is a method of order fulfilment in which Shopify merchants sell products online on their Shopify store but don’t physically store these products or ship them directly to their customers.
+Instead, they purchase these products from a manufacturer or a third party and ship them to the customer via a dropshipping provider.

-In other words, the ecommerce merchant or the dropshipper handles marketing and sales for their online store, and the dropshipping supplier handles the order fulfilment.
+In other words, the Shopify merchant or the dropshipper handles marketing and sales for their Shopify store, and the dropshipping supplier handles the order fulfilment.

-Thus, dropshipping allows ecommerce merchants to start an online business and sell products to their customers without actually stocking the products themselves.
+Thus, Shopify dropshipping allows Shopify store owners to start an online business and sell products to their customers without actually stocking the products themselves.

-Here’s an example to highlight the difference between a normal business model with and without a dropshipper,
+Here’s an example to highlight the difference between a normal Shopify store with and without a dropshipper,

 Sounds great, isn't it?
-But before concluding to dropshipping, let's take an in-depth analysis with all the pros and cons of dropshipping as an order fulfilment method.
+But before concluding to Shopify dropshipping, let's take an in-depth analysis with all the pros and cons of dropshipping as an order fulfilment method for a Shopify store.

 1. Minimum capital

-The key highlight of a dropship business model is that you don't have to worry about massive capital investment.
-The startup cost is low, since you don't have to manufacture the product yourself or stockpile the inventory.
-It limits your expenses by focusing on marketing and driving sales.
+The key highlight of a dropship business model for your Shopify store is that you don't have to worry about massive capital investment.
+The startup cost is low since you don't have to manufacture the product yourself or stockpile the inventory.
+It limits your expenses by focusing on marketing and driving sales on your Shopify store.

 2. Minimal overhead